 Just a few days later, Samsung has uploaded the official kernel source files to its Open Source Release Center.

 Interestingly, the manufacturer told developer Chainfire just yesterday "we only publish open source code of official version," responding to a request for access to the files.
+This response was slightly odd considering the official rollout actually began Monday.
+Nonetheless, interested developers are now free to inspect and tinker with the fresh code after downloading it from the link below.
 Read More

 Maybe it's just me, but it seems like Samsung is getting even faster with open source file releases.
 Today, the Korean manufacturer dropped open source kernel files for the Galaxy Note 8.0, Samsung's first foray into the tablet-that's-also-a-phone market.
 Both international and North American variants are represented, so those interested can take their pick.